 “Do you want another set, my boy?” my father says, with just the edge of a sneer.
 “Or have you had enough?”

 He’s just won the first set 6–2, which may sound like a whipping only it wasn’t really and I hadn’t played that badly — much closer than the score suggests and all that.
-He’d won all the deuce games — like he always does— and then there was this net-cord at 2–2 where I’d come to the net behind a skidding backhand approach that died as it bounced.
+He’d won all the deuce games — just as he always does— and then there was this net-cord at 2–2 where I’d come to the net behind a skidding backhand approach that died as it bounced.
 Somehow he got to it and fired back a death-or-glory passing shot — the old boy’s got wheels, everyone knows that — but he’s gone now, way out of position, tangled up in the fence, the court wide open.
 Only his ball clips the net-cord as it comes through, skips up into the frame of my racquet, then dead ducks into the net.
-Fuck!
-You’re a fuckin’ tin-arse.
+Unbelievable.
+Fucking tin-arse.
 Back to deuce.

 Bloody hell.
-It’s not fair, not at all and I’m ridiculously hard done by.
-Robbed.
+It’s not fair, not at all, and I’m basically being robbed here.
 But the truth is that I know I’m not good enough to beat my father and he knows it too.
 I’d often take the first set: I’d have the edge on power, but he had the superior fitness and speed.
 He was seriously quick and he just never missed a ball.
 His consistency would overwhelm you.

 He’d always been a very good tennis player, only a point or two away from being great.
 There’s a picture in his study of his Wellington College tennis team which included two Davis Cup players, a third who played for Wellington, and Dad.
 There’s another picture of the Bluff team that Dad led out of nowhere, out of dormancy actually, to the Southland A-grade title.
 His tennis folder is filled with yellowed clippings bearing excited headlines — “Bluff has good win in tennis,” “Bluff wins again,” “Bluff shocks in city tennis”.